Kuipo/Hades2-NSFW-Resprite/README.md

 ### Disclaimer:

 This mod is made using AI image generation.
-Secifically Invoke AI using the following:
+Specifically Invoke AI using the following:
 Model: perfectPonyXL_v40
 LoRA: hades_pony_v2-1